Carisoprodol/aspirin/codeine (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have kidney disease, liver disease, or digestive system problems (such as pancreas problems or stomach ulcers).
-Tell your doctor if you have lung disease or breathing problems (such as COPD, asthma, or sleep apnea) or a history of head injury.
-Tell your doctor if you have been addicted to drugs or alcohol.
+- Tell your doctor if you have kidney disease, liver disease, digestive system problems (such as stomach ulcers), lung disease or breathing problems (such as COPD or sleep apnea), asthma with nasal polyps and rhinitis, or a history of head injury or addiction to drugs or alcohol.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.